top1944/duckuments/docs/10_intro_to_project/10_intro.md

 If you are a company, and interested in working with Duckietown, please jump to [](#for-companies).

-## References
+## How to keep in touch

+TODO: add link to Facebook

+TODO: add link to Mailing list

-TODO: add references here
+TODO: add link to Slack?

+## How to contribute

+TODO: write